Liberty0day/NICEAVOCATE/README.md

 | MENU    | Menu for start or stop machines |

 # The Process
-This a script he :
+This script he :
 1. Download all machines
 2. Convert windows 7 and windows 10 to be compatible for vmware
 3. Import windows 7, windows 10, Kali, Metasploitable 2 to the library of vmware fusion
-4. After install you have menu for start or stop all virtualized machine.
+4. After install you have a menu for starting or stopping all virtualized machines.

 # Preliminaries
 you need install this tools :
 - wget
 - 7za
 - unzip
 - vmware fusion
 - vmrun

 # Creating lab
 Lunch install with sudo
 ```
 sudo ./install.sh
 ```